Parents & Students

 Call for a meeting with a teacher.
 Contact teacher by email or phone, as discussed above.

-Look for progress reports and report cards.
+Look for report cards.

 Take note of mid-year and final examination dates.